-To provide Art Therapy the individual must have one of the following certificates: 1.
-Certified by the Art Therapy Credentials Board (ATCB); or
+To provide Art Therapy the individual must have one of the following certificates:

+- 1. Certified by the Art Therapy Credentials Board (ATCB); or - 2.
+Other ODP-approved certification board.

 To provide Art Therapy the individual must meet the following standards regardless of provider service location: